davidbudnick/muti-magick/README.md

 - `cd ..`
 - `go run main.go`
 - This command is also compressing `doge.jpg` in half 100 times
-- You will now see another directory a halfed doge's
+- You will now see `/tmp` directory a halfed doge's

 #### You should see a printout of `Processsing took 3.9396034s!`